 Some studies attempt to “prove” that helmets reduce injuries rather than genuinely attempt to understand their actual protective effects.
 Bold claims are made despite not being supported by the data.
-While such studies are well meaning, their misleading claims can push people towards false solutions to cycling safety.
+While such studies are well meaning, their misleading claims can push people towards counterproductive solutions.

 One example is this study, that states it is designed to